Gora (novel): Plot

 Later, Gora has to go to Paresh Babu's house once again, where Gora's love for Sucharita awakens; Sucharita reciprocates those feelings.
 Gora, who has sworn that he will never marry, feels deeply guilty about this and immediately sets off on an unknown journey.
 Varadasundari gets along well with Magistrate Brownlow, and she chooses Binoy and Lalita to star in a show at his house.
 Gora travels to a village which is haunted by the atrocities of the magistrate and the superintendent.
 He vows to bring justice to the village and rebels against the magistrate.
 Enraged by this, the magistrates send Gora to jail for a month without trial for any crime.
 Hearing this, Lalita, who cannot tolerate injustice, is enraged.
 Due to this she comes home overnight on a steamer with Binoy.
 The steamer incident — that a Brahmo girl has come alone with a Hindu boy at night — stirs up the Brahmo Samaj.
 Lalita becomes notorious, so Varadasundari blames Binoy.
 Binoy agrees to join the Brahmo Samaj under societal pressure, but Gora objects to it, with Lalita also forbidding Binoy from doing so.
+Meanwhile, Sucharita's widowed maternal aunt, Harimohini, visits Poresh's house and her being a Hindu arises conflict between her and Poresh's wife, Varadasundari.
+Seeing this conflict, Poresh reveals to Sucharita that she had her own house in the neighbourhood which he bought from Sucharita's father's savings.
+Sucharita and Harimohini move into the house.

 After being released from prison, Gora starts visiting Sucharita's house.
-Sucharita accepts Gora as her guru.
-Meanwhile, Binoy and Lalita get married.
+Harimohini, who is suspicious of Gora's intention, wants Sucharita to marry her relative, Kailash.
+Sucharita doesn't accept it and accepts Gora as her guru.
+Meanwhile, Binoy and Lalita get married with resistance from Varadasundari, Gora, and Binoy's relatives.

 When one day, when Krishnadayal falls ill, he informs Gora of the truth about his origins.
 He explains that Gora is not actually his son, but the son of a Christian Irishman.
 They had met when he lived in Etawah; when war broke out there, Gora's military father was killed.
 Gora's mother was dependent on Krishnadayal's goodwill and gave birth to Gora in his house, dying in the process.
 Krishnadayal has raised him since.
 In that one moment, Gora's whole life is destroyed, the religion for which he sacrificed his whole life having rejected him.
 Eventually, Gora accepts Paresh Babu as his guru, after drinking water from Lachmiya's hand.